stas-sultanov/ms-azure-modules-gp/README.md

 # Diagnostics

-The modules aims to utilize Log Analytics workspace as one Service for central management of logis and metrics.
+The modules aims to utilize **Log Analytics workspace** as one service for central management of logs and metrics.

-Below is a list of Azure Resource Types which utilize Log Analytics workspace to store their logs and metrics.
+Below is a list of Azure Resource Types which utilize **Log Analytics workspace** to store their logs and metrics.

 - App Configuration
 - Application Insights